Rate limits

 {

-# Check the Retry-After header and wait before retrying
+# Read Retry-After from the response and sleep before retrying

 -H "Authorization: Bearer ti_live_a1b2c3d4e5f6g7h8i9j0" \